akirasosa/mobile-semantic-segmentation/README.md

 ## About Model

 At this time, there is only one model in this repository, [MobileUNet.py](nets/MobileUNet.py).
-As a typical U-Net architecture, it has encoder and decoder parts, which are consists of depthwise conv block proposed in MobileNet.
+As a typical U-Net architecture, it has encoder and decoder parts, which are consists of depthwise conv blocks proposed in MobileNet.

 Input image is encoded to 1/32 size, and then decoded to 1/2.
 Finally, it scores the results and make it to original size.